 Online privacy is now a top priority, and having a secure website is no longer optional – it’s a necessity.
-An SSL certificate encrypts data transferred between your website and its visitors, protecting sensitive information like passwords and payment details.
+An SSL certificate encrypts data transmitted between your website and its visitors, protecting sensitive information such as passwords and payment details.
 Not only does this safeguard your users, but it also boosts your site’s credibility and improves search engine rankings.

 Cloudflare makes securing your website easier and more affordable by offering free and paid SSL certificates.
 No matter if you’re a beginner or an advanced user, Cloudflare’s streamlined process allows you to obtain and install SSL quickly.
 This guide will walk you through everything from generating an SSL certificate on Cloudflare to installing it on your web server – ensuring your site is protected and fully encrypted.

-What Is an SSL Certificate and Why You Need It
+What Is an SSL Certificate and Why Your Website Needs It

-An SSL certificate (Secure Sockets Layer) is a security tool that protects the information shared between a website and its visitors.
-It keeps things like passwords, credit card details, and personal data safe from hackers by encrypting the connection.
+An SSL certificate (Secure Sockets Layer) is a digital security certificate that encrypts the connection between a website and its visitors.
+It protects sensitive information such as passwords, payment details, login credentials, and personal data from being intercepted by hackers.

 Read more: Guide to Securing Your WordPress Site

-- Keeps Data Safe – SSL locks your information so hackers can’t steal it.
+- Protects Sensitive Data – SSL locks your information so hackers can’t steal it.

 - Boosts Google Ranking – Google favors secure (HTTPS) websites, helping them rank higher in search results.